openvinotoolkit/openvino/docs/install_guides/installing-openvino-from-archive-macos.md

 If you have more than one OpenVINO™ version on your machine, you can easily switch its version by sourcing `setupvars.sh` of your choice.

 > **NOTE**: The above command must be re-run every time the terminal is opened.
 To set up Linux so it automatically runs the command every time a new terminal is opened, open `~/.bashrc` in your favorite editor and add `source /opt/intel/openvino_2022/setupvars.sh` after the last line.
 Next time when you open a terminal, you will see `[setupvars.sh] OpenVINO™ environment initialized`.
-Changing `.bashrc` is not recommended when you have many OpenVINO™ versions on your machine and want to switch among them, as each may require different setup.
+Changing `.bashrc` is not recommended when you have multiple OpenVINO™ versions on your machine and want to switch among them.

 The environment variables are set.
 Continue to the next section if you want to download any additional components.